Peripheral artery disease and intermittent claudicationPeripheral arterial disease; PAD; Peripheral vascular disease

 The most important risk factors for PAD include:

 Diabetes.People with type 2 diabetes have 3 to 4 times the normal risk for PAD and intermittent claudication.
 In fact, their risk for PAD is higher than their risk for heart disease.
 People with type 2 diabetes also tend to develop PAD at an earlier age and have more severe cases.
-Patients with both diabetes and PAD are at high risk for complications in the feet and ankles.
+People with both diabetes and PAD are at high risk for complications in the feet and ankles.
 Poor blood sugar (glucose) control increases the risk of developing PAD.

 Obesity and Physical Inactivity.Obesity and lack of exercise are risk factors for heart disease and diabetes, and contribute to increased risk for PAD.
 Increased physical activity is one of the most important measures for both preventing and treating PAD.
 Losing excess weight can help improve cholesterol, blood pressure, and other atherosclerotic disease risk factors.